-- Maryland Port Commission (MPA): Port facility-related construction, construction-related services, architectural and engineering, maintenance, equipment, services (including information technology services), commodities and supplies, and leases of real property.
+- Maryland Port Administration (MPA): Port facility-related construction, construction-related services, architectural and engineering, maintenance, equipment, services (including information technology services), commodities and supplies, and leases of real property.

 There are three additional Primary Procurement Units that are not Control Agencies.
 Those three are the University System of Maryland (USM), Morgan State University (MSU), and St. Mary’s College of Maryland (SMCM).
 This Procurement Manual is not designed to cover these three units as they follow their own procurement policies and procedures, and with the exception of the Small Business Reserve (USM and MSU), the Minority Business Enterprise Program (MBE) and select other provisions, these three units are exempt from COMAR Title 21, the State’s Procurement Regulations.

 There has been a significant increase in recent years in the number of commissions and studies tasked with reviewing Maryland State procurement laws, regulations, practices and procedures.
 These efforts culminated in the 2016 Commission to Modernize State Procurement, resulting in several bills passed in the 2017 legislative session of the General Assembly to reform and restructure State procurement.

 Perhaps the most significant changes to current law are included in 2017 House Bill 1021, Reorganization of State Procurement (signed into law as Chapter 590, Laws of Maryland 2017 Session).
 Effective October 1, 2019, this statute creates the procurement leadership position of the Chief Procurement Officer (CPO) within the Department of General Services and transfers procurement control authority from the Departments of Budget and Management, Public Safety and Correctional Services, and Information Technology to the Department of General Services.